If you entered the U.S. on a student-visa (F-1), you are required to be a full-time student.

 If you have questions about your DS-2019, check with your program sponsor.

 The IEI expects students to attend class regularly and to complete all assignments on time.
 Attendance, study, and constant practice are the means to successful language learning.
 If, after being warned, F-1 students continue to be absent, we will terminate their status in SEVIS and it will be necessary for them to go home or to request reinstatement in order to continue studying at any U.S. university or English language program.
+See the Student Policies page for the complete policy.

 End of Semester Responsibilities